ansible-lockdown/Windows-2019-STIG/README.md

 This role **will make changes to the system** which may have unintended consequences.
 This is not an auditing tool but a remediation tool to be used after an audit.

 Check Mode is not supported!
-The role wil be completed in check mode without errors, but it is not supported and should be used with caution.
+The role will be completed in check mode without errors, but it is not supported and should be used with caution.

 This role was developed against a clean install of the Windows 2019 operating system.
 If you are implementing an existing system please review this role for any site-specific changes that are needed.